 Q: Would DINP be banned by a Prop 65 listing?

 A: No. As stated by OEHHA, Prop 65 “does not ban or restrict the use of any given chemical.”
-It is not a regulation or a restriction on use; it is merely a labeling requirement that applies in certain instances.
+It is not a restriction on use; it is primarily a labeling requirement that applies in certain instances.
 Prop 65 is a California law and this listing does not affect other U.S. states or regulations in other countries.

 Q: Does a Prop 65 listing mean that DINP is unsafe?